How to Stay Dry on the Golf Course—Top 10 Tips

 Additionally, spikes can help improve your grip on the earth when the rain makes the grass slick and slippery.

 If your shoes aren't already waterproof, you can invest in some.
-Look for labels marked “waterproof” not “water-resistant,” as the former will keep your feet completely dry.
+Look for labels marked “waterproof” not “water-resistant,” as they will keep your feet completely dry.

-If you don't want to replace your current golf shoes, you also can look into waterproofing shoes yourself using sprays, beeswax, and other protectors.
+If you don't want to replace your current golf shoes, you also can look into waterproofing shoes yourself using sprays and other protectors, but we recommend buying waterproof shoes.

 6. Have Lots of Towels Handy